Close Menu

 The Bible addresses moths in several passages.
 In Job 4:19, the text suggests, “If God doesn’t trust His angels, He certainly won’t trust mortals, who are but a maggot.”
 Here, moths illustrate human vulnerability.
 In Matthew 6:19-20, Jesus warns against storing treasures on earth, where “moths and rust destroy.”
 This passage contrasts earthly wealth with spiritual investments that endure.
 These references highlight the underlying message: life is brief, and true security lies in eternal pursuits.

-Now you might want to learn more about this: Biblical Meaning of Ivy: Unveiling Its Symbolism of Strength and Spiritual Growth
+Now you might want to learn more about this: Third Hour of the Day Biblical Meaning: Discover Its Spiritual Significance and Daily Impact

 Lessons from Moths